-As at August 31, 2015, the current estimated closure costs to reclaim the Company's Nechalacho exploration camp site at Thor Lake and the Warren Township exploration site are \$250,000 and \$13,600 respectively.
-The closure costs for the Nechalacho exploration camp site are expected to be incurred over the years of 2038 and 2039.
-The expected undiscounted future cash flow is estimated to be \$508,000 for the Nechalacho exploration rate of 3%.
+As at August 31, 2016, the current estimated closure costs to reclaim the Company's Nechalacho exploration camp site at Thor Lake and the Warren Township exploration site are \$250,000 and \$13,600 respectively.
+The closure costs for the Nechalacho exploration camp site are expected to be incurred over the years of 2039 and 2040.
+The expected undiscounted future cash flow is estimated to be \$508,000 for the Nechalacho exploration camp site, assuming an annual inflation rate of 3%.